 When I got up in the evening, I preheated the oven to 425 F and grabbed some roasted garlic flavored extra virgin olive oil, plain old extra virgin olive oil, Kosher salt, and pepper.
 (I use a combination of the olive oils because the garlic flavored stuff can be overpowering.
 It’s not like I need to ward off vampires or anything.)

 Once seasoned and greased, I dumped the carrots onto a foil-lined baking tray and popped them in the oven.
+(You can use parchment paper in place of foil.)

 The carrots take around 30-45 minutes to roast off, but I set my oven timer for 10 minute intervals at the beginning and 5 minute intervals near the end to remind me to rotate the tray and flip the carrots.